raphaellopes/kainat/README.md

 ```

 Close you terminal and open it again.
 Now you have an alias called
-`wpbase`.
+`kainat`.
 You can build your environment running the commands bellow:

 ```
 # build mysql, apache and php images